martikyan/shadowplay/README.md

-## Intonation Improvement Video Player for Language Learning & Shadowing
+## ShadowPlay: Intonation Improvement Video Player for Language Learning & Shadowing

-A browser-based video player designed for language learners to practice shadowing, improve intonation, and master pronunciation.
+ShadowPlay is a browser-based video player designed for language learners to practice shadowing, improve intonation, and master pronunciation.

 Play your own videos locally in the browser, add subtitles (SRT or WebVTT), and use custom controls crafted for language learning and shadowing practice.